fiddyschmitt/SimpleKVM/README.md

 ## What you need
 All you need is a USB switch, which you can find on eBay/AliExpress etc.

-I've tried three types and they all work well (no affiliation):
+I've tried the following and they all work well (no affiliation):

 [Unnlink 4 Port USB Switch for $21 (USD)](https://www.aliexpress.com/item/32980548420.html).
 I recommend this one, because it lets you switch between computers using a single hotkey (Windows Key + Numpad 1 through 4)